Top 10 Edible Flowering Plants for Home Cooks to Grow

 Use these spicy, tarragon-flavored flowers to liven up salads, garnish platters and more.
 These compact annuals produce masses of dainty flowers on plants that grow to 6 to 9 inches high and wide.
 With deadheading, plants produce flowers from late May through fall.
 Try Lemon Gem or Tangerine Gem cultivars for pleasingly flavored cultivars.

-Why we love it: They add great color and flavor!
+Why we love it: These edible flower plants add great color and flavor!
 Fiery hues signal the spicy flavor of these beauties.

 (Viola odorata, Zones 5 to 9)